A new book series from University of Pittsburgh Press

 Sarah S. Elkind is professor in the Department of History at San Diego State University.
 She is the author of How Local Politics Shape Federal Policy: Business, Power, and Environment in Twentieth Century Los Angeles (North Carolina) and Bay Cities and Water Politics: The Battle for Resources in Boston and Oakland, 1880–1930 (Kansas).

-Finn Arne Jørgensen is associate professor in the Department of Historical, Philosophical, and Religious Studies at Umeå University, Sweden.
+Finn Arne Jørgensen is professor of environmental history at Department of Cultural Studies and Languages at University of Stavanger, Norway.
 He is the author of Making a Green Machine: The Infrastructure of Beverage Container Recycling (Rutgers) and co-editor of New Natures: Joining Environmental History with Science and Technology Studies (Pittsburgh).

 Book proposals should be sent to the attention of Sandy Crooms, Editorial Director, University of Pittsburgh Press, 7500 Thomas Blvd., Pittsburgh, PA 15260 or emailed to email@example.com.
 For information on manuscript submissions please go to our website www.upress.pitt.edu and click on For Authors and again on For Prospective Authors.